Radexman/Your-Cart-App/README.md

 -   Search text filed for finding existing product.
 -   Displays current amount of items on the list.

-## **To Add**

--   Dark mode switcher.
--   Small smooth animations that enhance UX.
--   Add dynamic counter.
--   Add modal for empty submit.
--   Add modal for clear all.
--   Add modal for item exists.

----

 ## **Tech Used**

 -   SASS, partials, mixins, variables.